 Creating Custom User Feeds

-Although Message Analyzer enables you to stay current with the latest item collections and OPN Parser packages through the download and auto-syncing features, it also enables you to share item collections directly with other users for collaboration and mutual use, as part of Sharing Infrastructure capabilities.
+Although Message Analyzer enables you to stay current with the latest asset collections and OPN Parser packages through the download and auto-syncing features, it also enables you to share asset collections directly with other users for collaboration and mutual use, as part of the Sharing Infrastructure capabilities.
 You can do this by configuring your own custom feeds.
 After you configure a user feed, you can export one or more items from any user Library as an asset collection and post it to a file share or other location to which the feed points.
-To perform an export, you must use the Manage <Items> dialog for the particular Library with which you are working.
-After you export an asset collection to a user feed, other team members can then acquire the collection by importing it into their local user Library for the specific collection type, by using the same Manage <Items> dialog for the particular Library.
-When exporting items, you can select specific items that you want to distribute to others, including any items that you have created or modified.
-When importing items, users can select which items they want to retrieve and the category in which to place them in a local user Library.
+To perform an export, you must use the Manage <AssetType> dialog for the particular asset collection Library with which you are working.
+After you export an asset collection to a user feed, other team members can then acquire the collection by importing it into their local user Library for the specific collection type, by using the same Manage <AssetType> dialog for the particular Library.
+When exporting asset collection items, you can select specific collection items that you want to distribute to others, including any items that you have created or modified.
+When importing asset collection items, users can select which items they want to retrieve and the category in which to place them in their local user Library.

 When you configure your own feed you must specify a feed Location, such as an SMB file share, web service, or other designated location, and you must also specify a Feed Name.
 The name you provide can be at your own discretion, but you might consider naming it in accordance with the team that will access the asset collection.
 To configure a user feed, go to the Settings tab in the Asset Manager dialog and click the Add New Feed button to display the Add Feed Location dialog.
 In the dialog, enter the name of the feed in the Feed Name text box and specify the file share path or other designated location in the Location text box.
 After you have entered this information, click the Add button to exit the dialog and create the new feed.